Jekkow/Halma/README.txt

 DevYouriD
 marochemelnoy

+## Play the game
+Run the main.py file

 ## Objective
 The aim of the game is to be the first player to move all pieces across the board into the opposing corner.